-When browsing grow lights, you’re bombarded with acronyms that can be easily confusing.
-Photosynthetically Active Radiation (PAR), Photosynthetic Photon Flux (PPF) and Photosynthetic Photon Flux Density (PPFD) are the three most common (and confusing) phrases used by grow light manufacturers and resellers.
+When browsing grow lights, you’re bombarded with confusing acronyms and power metrics.
+Photosynthetically Active Radiation (PAR), Daily Light Integral (DLI) and Photosynthetic Photon Flux Density (PPFD) are the three most common (and confusing) phrases used by grow light manufacturers and resellers.

-It’s important to understand all the phrases defined here if you plan to grow cannabis plants (or other plants) at home.
+It’s important to understand all the phrases defined here if you plan to grow the highest yielding cannabis plants (or other plants) that you can.

 I’ll answer questions such as: